About Devkund Waterfall Trek

 Devkund waterfall distance from Mumbai is 125 kilometers by road.
 The base village parking is well marked on google maps.
 It will take four hours to cover this distance.
 Best route is Mumbai to Kalamboli to Khalapur Toll to Adlabs Imagica road to Pali Village to Patnus village parking.
 Please note the road near Imagica is under repair and will cause delays.

-6. Where is Devkund waterfall?
+6. Where is Devkund waterfall or Devkund valley?

 Located near Bhira Dam, Patnus Village in Raigad district, Maharashtra, India.
 Trek to the Waterfalls for a medium trekking expedition open to amateurs.
 You can refer to our guide for Devkund waterfall Trek, Maharashtra detailed guide For Pune, and Mumbai.